BioplatformsAustralia/bpaotu/README.md

   [Leaflet](https://leafletjs.com/) for maps.
 It has its own webserver, separate from Django, which serves the React assets and also proxies requests from the user interface through to Django.
+* In production, the system requires that the browser session be logged in to the configured [CKAN](https://docs.ckan.org/) instance (see settings.py).
+This is an administrative restriction, and the system doesn't require CKAN authentication for functionality.
 * All data for the system is contained within a Postgres database which is loaded from a set of files by an ingest operation (see below).
+Some ancillary data may be fetched using the Python `ckanapi` (e.g. sample site images).
 * It uses a git submodule `bpa-ingest`, maintained externally.
 It's important to update this submodule frequently in order to be able to ingest the latest version of the sample context metadata.